April 29, 2025

 Screen recording using Chromebook’s built-in tools

 Choose whether you want to record full screen, partial screen, or the entire window.
 Then click Settings (gear icon) and choose whether you want to record your microphone with the system audio.
+You can select both to capture your voice narration along with any sounds playing on your Chromebook.

 Click the Record button (video icon) to record your screen.
 When you're finished, click the Stop button to stop the screen recording.